Black Carp

 Photo by: Matthew R. Thomas

-Identification: A large fish similar to the Grass Carp with a stout, long, and cylindrical body with dark brown or blue-gray scales and dark gray to black fins.
+Identification: A large fish similar to the Grass Carp with a stout, long, and cylindrical body, dark brown or blue-gray scales, and dark gray to black fins.
 Black Carp differ from Grass Carp by having a darker body and fin color, and a narrower head with a more pointed snout that slightly overhangs the mouth.
-Adults can grow to about 6 ft.
-(150 lbs), but the largest individual captured in the U.S. was 5.25 ft.
-(115 lbs).
+Adults can grow to about 6 feet and weigh up to 150 pounds, but the largest individual captured in the United States was 5.25 feet and weighed 115 pounds.